the-pudding/svelte-starter/README.md

 import name from "../stores/name.js";
 ```

-- `prefersReducedMotion`: returns a boolean if the user has this CSS media query enabled or not.
+- `mq`: returns an object of media queries booleans if they are enabled or not.
+You can modify them in the js file.

 - `viewport`: returns an object `{ width, height }` of the viewport dimensions.
 It is debounced for performance.